 Dams, sluices, cisterns

 For agriculture, an annual rainfall of about 200 mm is necessary.
 This type of agriculture is possible along the Libyan coast.
 If there's not enough rain, access to a lake or a river will help, even when it is not a perennial stream.
 For example, the Euphrates flows down from the mountains of Armenia, passing through arid Iraq, which becomes extremely fertile.
 Because the river floods take place when the cereals are on the fields, canals are dug to lead the excessive waters away.
-In Libya, the Romans decided to improve the Tripolitanan economy by making similar investments in the water management.
-The difference was, of course, that the project's aim was not to lead water away, but to keep every precious single drop that fell down from heaven.
+In Libya, the Romans decided to improve the Tripolitanan economy by making similar investments in water management.
+The difference was, of course, that the project's aim was not to lead water away, but to keep every precious single drop that fell down from heaven and passed through the wadis as flash flood.

 It is likely that Septimius Severus took initiative.
 Earlier improvements of the limes Tripolitanus, as it is called, had also needed personal intervention by the emperor.
 It is even possible that Severus realized the potential when he was in Babylonia fighting against the Parthians.
 However, it is probable that every Tripolitanan farmer knew what was possible, and in that case, Severus at least has to be credited with earmarking the necessary money.
 In advance of the expected economical boost, Severus added free olive oil to the system of food supply of Rome (annona) and gave Lepcis Magna a magnificent center.
 However, not everybody was convinced of the wisdom of these decisions.
 The historian Cassius Dio, who was the provincial governor of Africa in 223, believed that money had been wasted.note[Cassius Dio, Roman History 77.16.3.]